leaningtech/webvm/README.md

 ## What is WebVM?

-WebVM is a server-less virtual environment running fully client-side in HTML5/WebAssembly.
+WebVM is a server-less virtual environment running client-side in HTML5/WebAssembly.
 It's designed to be Linux ABI-compatible and runs an unmodified Debian distribution including many native development toolchains.

 WebVM is powered by the **CheerpX** virtualization engine, which provides: